Thor110/Expanded-Galaxy-Port/README.md

 - port issues.txt - bug note.
 - port item highlight.txt - kotor 1 item highlight colour values.

+Launcher - contains the source project for the custom launcher.

 modules - contains the level files organised into folders denoting the planet and module names as well as the .mod files themselves, I use this to quickly and easily repack levels.

 saves - the latest common save for testing purposes.